gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 is rendered and styled accordingly.
 This allows the user to have an immediate feedback on how the map changes depending on how the project definition is set.
-Such automatic re-calculations and rendering can take some time, depending on the complexity of the project and number of enumerations units analysed.
+Such automatic re-calculations and rendering can take some time, depending on the complexity of the project and number of enumeration units analysed.
+Sometimes it is more convenient to disable the on-the-fly calculations while changing the project's structure, and enable it again once the project has been built.
+In order to do so, it is sufficient to toggle the :guilabel:`Run calculations on-the-fly` checkbox.

 The main functional elements of the weighting and aggregation tree are discussed in the subsections below.